Shownotes: Build a Brand for Your Blog

 4. Brand Experience

-Next up we have experience.
-Experience is not necessary the experience of the travel, like how much they have experience of the travel, how much experience they have travelling but more or less what do you want that reader, that buyer, that customer to experience when they interact with your brand?
+Experience is not necessarily the experience of the travel, like how much they have experience of the travel, but more or less what do you want that reader, that buyer, that customer to experience when they interact with your brand?